 I’m a journalist who works as a freelance writer, and I often get asked how I got started?
-How I get work?
-And what advice I have on how to become a freelance writer?
+How I get work? and How to Become a Freelance Writer?

 Here’s my story: